oneall/single-sign-on-wordpress/oa-single-sign-on/readme.txt

 Stable tag: 1.0

 Single Sign-On for WordPress is a professional extension that automatically signs users in as they browse between multiple and independent WordPress blogs in your network.
-Take away the need for your users to re-enter their authentication credentials when they switch from one of your shops to another.
+Take away the need for your users to re-enter their authentication credentials when they switch from one of your blogs to another.

-Single Sign-On can be installed within minutes, is 100% compliant with all European and U.S. data protection laws and seamlessly integrates into your Magento shop.
+Single Sign-On can be installed within minutes, is 100% compliant with all European and U.S. data protection laws and seamlessly integrates into your WordPress.

 == Description ==